Innovate for Vegas Foundation

 3. Smart Social is the way a Smart City communicates with itself.
 Rather than relying on Nextdoor or Twitter or other social media platforms, the goal is to make use of modern and open standards, tools people have at their disposal without requiring installation of proprietary and questionable software or other products, and ideally built with our ethos in mind (this includes language translations and general accessibility).
 This is an ongoing project.

-4. My Vegas is the Human Interface for our Smart City.
+4. My Muni is the Human Interface for our (and your) Smart City.
 Rather than asking people to install mobile applications on devices they may not own, we will attempt to build open standards interfaces to Open Data and other services and information so that more people have more access to more information and interaction.
 This is an ongoing project.

-6. Welcome is our project for September-October 2022, to examine and consider our city and communities from the perspective of visitors, whether they are tourists, sports fans, conference attendees, here to see family and friends, or simply passing through, our Smart City can be a great experience for temporary visitors, not only providing a delightful time among we locals, but gifting them when some impressions to bring home with them, and to look forward to next time they come by!
+6. Welcome is like our My Muni project, where we examine and consider our city and communities from the perspective of visitors, whether they are tourists, sports fans, conference attendees, in to see family and friends, or simply passing through, a Smart City can be a great experience for temporary visitors, not only providing a delightful time among locals, but gifting them when some impressions to bring home with them, and to look forward to next time they come by!

 Capstone Projects